aws-samples/amazon-dynamodb-labs/content/game-player-data/core-usage/_index.en.md

-+++
+---
-title = "Core usage: user profiles and games" menuTitle = "Core usage: user profiles and games" date = 2021-04-21T07:33:04-05:00 weight = 30 chapter = true pre = "<b>3. </b>"
+title: "Core usage: user profiles and games"
+menuTitle: "Core usage: user profiles and games"
+date: 2021-04-21T07:33:04-05:00
+weight: 30
+chapter: true
+pre: "<b>3. </b>"
-description = "In this module, you design the primary key for the game application’s table, create the table and perform some basic actions."
+description: "In this module, you design the primary key for the game application’s table, create the table and perform some basic actions."
-+++
+---

 In the previous module, the game application’s access patterns were defined.
 In this module, the [primary key](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/HowItWorks.CoreComponents.html#HowItWorks.CoreComponents.PrimaryKey) for the DynamoDB table is defined and the core access patterns are handled.